-- The effectiveness of training and development for elected members is variable across councils. - Organisation-wide workforce planning is improving but not all councils have developed detailed service-level plans. - Councils need to consult and engage with their staff more regularly to help drive improvement.
+- The effectiveness of training and development for elected members is variable across councils. - Organisation-wide workforce planning is improving but not all councils have detailed plans for individual services. - Councils need to consult and engage with their staff more regularly to help drive improvement.